 Ok, let’s crunch a few numbers.
 Make a list of what you spend each month, including the type of everyday bills you would need to keep on paying.

 Look at your total outgoings and ask yourself ‘are these essential?’.
-For example, if you really needed to, you could probably cancel your Netflix subscription, but your landlord or housemates will still need you to pay the rent.
+For example, if you really needed to, you could probably cancel your TV subscription, but your landlord or housemates will still need you to pay the rent.
 And then there are things like utilities, the weekly food shop, your phone, car finance or credit card bills.